 French employment facts

-Here are some stats on employment in France (from BBC News):
+Here are some stats on employment in France and French work culture (from BBC News):

 - The 35-hour work week was introduced in 2000.
 The average French full-time employee gets at least 5 weeks of paid vacation per year and in many cases, like Tom’s, you get much more time than that.